Halo Becomes First Global Provider for Private Urban Air Mobility with 200 eVTOL Aircraft Order from Embraer's Eve Urban Air Mobility Solutions

 Halo, the first global provider for private urban air mobility, has placed a firm order of 200 Eve Urban Air Mobility vehicles, making it the launch customer for this aircraft.
 The electric vertical take-off and landing (eVTOL) aircraft have an expected delivery date in 2026.
 One hundred of the vehicles will be used for operations in the United States and 100 will operate in the United Kingdom.

-Halo becomes the first global provider for private urban air mobility with a 200 eVTOL (electric vertical take-off and landing) aircraft order from Embraer's Eve urban air mobility solutions.
-The order follows Directional Aviation's alignment of U.S.- and U.K.-based helicopter travel operators Halo Aviation and Associated Aircraft Group under the Halo brand within the OneSky Flight Portfolio of private aviation travel providers.
-The electric vertical take-off and landing aircraft have an expected delivery date in 2026.
+Halo places an order for 200 eVTOL (electric vertical take-off and landing) aircraft from Embraer's Eve urban air mobility solutions.
+The order follows the alignment of U.S.- and U.K.-based helicopter travel operators Halo Aviation and Associated Aircraft Group under the Halo brand within Directional Aviation's OneSky Flight portfolio of private air travel providers.
+The electric vertical take-off and landing (eVTOL) aircraft have an expected delivery date in 2026.
 One hundred of the vehicles will be used for operations in the United States and 100 will operate in the United Kingdom.
 (Photo: Business Wire)

 Halo becomes Eve's launch partner in building the world's first comprehensive urban air mobility system.
 The order establishes Eve, an independent company formed by Embraer S.A.
 (NYSE: ERJ; BM&FBOVESPA: EMBR3), as the leader in a global eVTOL market that is growing rapidly in response to enthusiasm around sustainability and vertical mobility.